SidSaxena01/audio-content-based-playlists-essentia/Report.md

          - For analysis and filtering, values were normalized to fall between -1 and 1.
          - This normalization enables the division of the data into four distinct quadrants, simplifying the interpretation of emotional states.
          - A threshold of 0.8 voice probability was empirically determined to effectively distinguish between vocal and instrumental tracks, based on observations within my own music library.
+      - For track similarity, we also adopted a systematic approach, implementing not just n-number of similar tracks but also a similarity percentage metric to evaluate whether tracks meet a user-defined threshold.

    2. Statistics Overview: